lucasecardoso/chip8-wsharp/README.md

 This is a hobby project I developed to learn about emulation development.
 It is not intended as a perfect Chip-8 interpreter, and some features haven't been implemented yet.
 It *should* emulate most of the standard Chip-8 roms somewhat accurately.
 The UI is very bare-bones and is mainly there for debug purposes, but it should track the program counter correctly.

 Input keys are 1-4, Q-R, A-F and Z-V. The clock speed of the CPU has been set to 500hz.
+For now, you need to load ROMs manually on the MainWindow code-behind file.

 The interpreter has a debug flag in the code to step through the CPU cycles manually.
 Once set to true, you can step through the code by pressing O on your keyboard.